rpuggian/ports-service/README.md

 # Introduction

-The problem that this service proposes to resolve is the sending large files to a server, in a scenario where there is no scontrol over the size of the files that are sent to the server, with service running with limited processing resources.
+The problem that this service proposes to resolve is the sending large files to a server, in a scenario where there is no control over the size of the files that are sent to the server, with the service running with limited processing resources.

-In the proposal approach, the `ports.json` file is read in chunks using HTTP stream, parsed to JSON and streamed to the server using gRPC, and saves the port objects in a redis database
+In the proposal approach, the `ports.json` file is read in chunks using HTTP stream, parsed to JSON and streamed to the server using gRPC, and saves each port objects readed from the file in a redis database

 The project is divided into 3 layers, which generate 3 different images when the build is run, namely:
 * **server**: responsible for exposing a gRPC server and connect with the database.
-* **client-api**: responsible for exposing a rest API to receive the client requests and communicate with the gRPC server.
+* **api**: responsible for exposing a rest API to receive the client requests and communicate with the gRPC server.
 * **redis**: an instance of redis responsible to save ports information.